 Imagine the following scenario.
 A married taxi-driver in Kampala gets off a long shift.
 He goes to visit a prostitute.
 The prostitute suggests wearing a condom.
 Now this is the point where criticism of Catholic teaching regarding condoms gets strange.
 Assuming that the taxi-driver is Catholic (in Uganda he is more likely to be a Protestant), he is expected by anti-Catholics to say: ‘I’m sorry.
 I cannot use a condom.
 I am a Catholic and I cannot disobey the teachings of my Church.’
 This poses a question.
 Why is the taxi-driver adhering so slavishly to this single rule while ignoring so many others?
 He is committing adultery, having sex out of wedlock and using a prostitute.
 It should go without saying that the Pope disapproves of all three.

 Sub-Saharan Africa’s problem with HIV stems from other things.
 This is a part of the world where presidents believe showering after sex can reduce the risk of contracting the disease (Jacob Zuma, ex-President of South Africa) and where presidents accuse western leaders of ‘spreading gayism,’ calling gay rights ‘satanic’ (Robert Mugabe, President of Zimbabwe).
-There exists a vast number of people who often don’t have access to condoms and are suspicious about their efficacy, men who tend to associate them with a homosexual lifestyle and others who believe that HIV can be washed away with water or, more disturbingly, cured by having sex with a virgin.
+There exists a vast number of people who often don’t have access to condoms and have no idea how to get tested for syphilis.
+Men are suspicious about the efficiency of condoms, men who tend to associate them with a homosexual lifestyle and others who believe that HIV can be washed away with water or, more disturbingly, cured by having sex with a virgin.

 If the accusations leveled at the Church were true then surely we would see a markedly higher infection rate among African Catholics than Africans of other faiths.
 Yet this is not the case.
 In South America – an overwhelmingly Catholic continent – the country with the highest infection rate is the only one with a minority of Catholics: Guyana.